 What We Do

 Although all 9/11 generation combat veterans are eligible, DWS' target population is the Special Operations community, the world’s most elite fighting force.
-This focus comes from the origins of our first to make their annual journey to Arkansas in 2002.
+This focus comes from the origins of our first 4 guests to make their annual journey to Arkansas in 2002.

 Special Operations Soldiers are role models – mentally, morally, and physically.
 They use their minds as well as bodies to make sound judgments, reasoned decisions, and ultimately accomplish their mission – though they be the lone survivor.
 These men and women demonstrate discipline both on and off duty, and their standards are enduring.

 DWS shares and operates by the Ranger standards.
 We are professionals serving professionals.
 To understand what makes these Soldiers unique is to understand the uniqueness of DWS.

 The Arkansas values of rugged individualism, hard work, patriotism and love of the outdoors makes the Natural State the perfect location for DWS.
 These Arkansas values make it possible for DWS to operate with a lean staff and a host of volunteers – focusing their hard-earned capital on serving more men and women in uniform.

 Guest arrive to Arkansas to find all required gear waiting for them.
 Hats, gloves, neck gaiters, pants/waders, guns and required ammunition – all laid out in a cubby waiting to confirm sizes.
 Lodges include all modern amenities, and the cooking staff is ready to serve world class meals the entire weekend.

 Guests are treated to a guided world class hunting or fishing experience on properties we own, properties made available for our exclusive use, or properties made available by some of the finest and most exclusive hunting/fishing clubs in the state.